roryl/lucee-book/implicit_property_functions.md

 # Implicit Accessor Methods

-Implicit Accessor Methods in Lucee allows treating getters and setter methods on a component as if they were public variables.
+Implicit Accessor Methods in Lucee allows treating getters and setter methods on a component as if they were public variables in the this scope.
+This enables the developer to gracefully wrap public variables in a function to validate them.
 To enable this feature, it requires an override in the Application.cfc

 {% gist id="roryl/c8c33b03651b5c4641a4a711799db735",file="Application.cfc" %}{% endgist %}